mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 This datagram contains a summary message of the ICMP message received and validated for the respective IP flow.
 The message format carries the ICMP packet for ICMPv4 {{RFC0792}} or ICMPv6 {{RFC4443}}.
-This format is chosen for forward compatibilty.
-From an implementation perspective the client don't need to verify the checksum or validate the header fields becasue that is done by the server.
+This format is chosen for forward compatibility.
+From an implementation perspective the client don't need to verify the checksum or validate the header fields because that is done by the server.
 However, some type codes, like IMCPv4 type 2, (Packet Too Big) carries an MTU field that the implementation want to read beyond understanding the meaning of the type and code combination.